Deadalus64/PlatformerGame/README.md

 # PlatformerGame
-My first Platformer game using only Java
+My first Platformer game using only Java.
-No external libraries!
+With no external libraries!